vostok/hercules/hercules-gate/README.md

 `http.server.throttling.requestTimeout` - timeout for request, which capacity throttling more then permissible, default value: `5000`

+`http.server.readTimeout` - Configure a read timeout for a socket, in milliseconds.

+`http.server.writeTimeout` - Configure a write timeout for a socket, in milliseconds.

+`http.server.requestParseTimeout` - The maximum allowed time of reading HTTP request in milliseconds.
+`-1` or missing value disables this functionality.

+`http.server.idleTimeout` - The idle timeout in milliseconds after which the channel will be closed.
+If the underlying channel already has a read or write timeout set the smaller of the two values will be used for read/write timeouts.

+`http.server.noRequestTimeout` - The amount of time the connection can be idle with no current requests before it is closed.

 ### Validation settings

 `validation.max.event.size` - max size of Hercules event, value must be consistent with broker setting `max.message.bytes`, default value: `500000`